SichengLi/learning-cluster/README.md

 4. Use command `yarn` to run the project and remember to set the output directory of your project or you will hard to find it
 5. Run the program under the user `hdfs` (HADOOP_USER_NAME=hdfs).
 6. If you want to move the files to HDFS via Ambari UI, you could follow the steps mentioned [here](https://developer.ibm.com/hadoop/blog/2015/10/22/browse-hdfs-via-ambari-files-view/).
 Also, it is better to create a separate user 'hdfs' instead of 'admin' in Ambari if you follow this approach and give it root permissions in Ambari.
+7. The folder mentioned in the tutorial (StartsWithCount) may not be writable when you want to output your results in it.
+You can create another folder (e.g. /tmp/...) to contain the input and output files

 ### Tips